 (That’s what I call a Baroque description.
 Ha).

-However, Ragusa isn’t just a Baroque, UNESCO-listed city centre.
+However, Ragusa isn’t just a Baroque, UNESCO-listed city.
 It’s also the hometown of Festiwall, the public art festival that has entered the top 10 street art events in Italy since its very first year.

 Street Art in Ragusa > Ragusa Superiore > Festiwall 2015

 Festiwall’s formula is simple: five internationally well-known artists, each one with their own particular style, on five large walls in the same neighbourhood.
 The first neighbourhood to be colourwashed was ‘Ragusa Superiore’, the modern part of the city where several projects – such as OVO Urban Development– were already taking place.

 From the graffiti scene of the ‘90s, Teo moved towards pure geometric shapes that intertwine with each other.
 The resulting pattern is made up of pieces of a circle combining as if they were letters and swarming into a bright-coloured chaos that gives a boost to any kind of surface.

 Even after the artist himself told me that no, this isn’t a stencilled portrait of Pablo Picasso I still see the resemblance.
 Do you?
 Anyway, this photo-realistic piece is one of my favourite murals in Ragusa and not just because I believe Daniel Eime is The Master of stencil art.
 I also like the enigmatic gaze of the Picasso-looking fella and the fact that that gaze looks slightly different when seen from the other side of the railway.